t3knoid/ansible/roles/certs/README.md

 - certs_rsa_key_size: 4096
 - certs_email: "" # Adding a valid address is strongly recommended
-- certs_staging: 1 # Set to 1 if you're testing your setup to avoid hitting request limits
+- certs_staging: false # Set to true if you're testing your setup to avoid hitting request limits
 - certs_home: /data/letsencrypt

 In order to create certificate, make sure to set the certs_staging to false.